-- Do not, under any circumstances, disassemble the sensor.
-The constant-potential electrolysis sensor contains an electrolyte that is hazardous. - Sensors will not operate if installed in the wrong direction.
+- The electrolyte consists of sulfuric acid.
+Do not attempt to disassemble the sensor. - Sensors will not operate if installed in the wrong direction.
 Forcibly installing sensors may damage the sensor and main unit.
 It may also result in sensor failure. - When measuring in locations where hydrogen sulfide (H2S) may be present at high concentrations, measure using H2S high concentration measurement mode. - When measuring hydrogen sulfide concentrations, first check to confirm that the hydrogen sulfide concentration is below 100 ppm in H2S high concentration measurement mode before measuring combustible gas and oxygen concentrations in H2S low concentration measurement mode.
-Sucking in high concentrations of hydrogen sulfide (H2S) while in H2S low concentration measurement mode may damage the combustible gas (new ceramic type), carbon monoxide, and low concentration hydrogen sulfide sensors. - Using the sensor in high or low humidity environments may result in reduced accuracy of readings. - Adjustments made in high or low temperatures, or significant temperature changes, may lead to a decrease in the accuracy of readings. - Sudden changes in temperature, humidity, or pressure may cause fluctuations in the readings.
+Sucking in high concentrations of hydrogen sulfide (H2S) while in H2S low concentration measurement mode may damage the combustible gas (new ceramic type), carbon monoxide, and low concentration hydrogen sulfide sensors.